 - Not only will the tummy grow large rather quickly, but also their tummy will feel very firm.

-- Chihuahua dog owners or breeders will notice the nipples growing and appearing.
+- Chihuahua dog owners or breeders will notice the chest growing and appearing.

 - Lastly, a female Chihuahua dog will lick herself more frequently than before.
 This is a way for her to clean her body.